QubesOS/qubes-doc/user/how-to-guides/how-to-back-up-restore-and-migrate.rst

 ---------------------------------------

-In order to migrate your Qubes system from one physical machine to another, simply follow the backup procedure on the old machine, `install Qubes <https://www.qubes-os.org/downloads/>`__ on the new machine, and follow the restoration procedure on the new machine.
+In order to migrate your Qubes system from one physical machine to another, simply follow the backup procedure on the old machine, :website:`install Qubes <downloads/>` on the new machine, and follow the restoration procedure on the new machine.
 All of your settings and data will be preserved!

 Choosing a backup passphrase
 ----------------------------